 There are a few white-collar crimes carrying more than one year in prison that are not covered by the federal gun ban.
 These include felonies “pertaining to antitrust violations, unfair trade practices, restraints of trade, or other similar offenses relating to the regulation of business practices.”
 Therefore, being convicted of one of these crimes does not bar the person from possessing firearms.
 (18 U.S.C. § 921(a)(20)(A))

 Another exception is that the federal gun ban does not extend to convictions from foreign countries.
 (Small v.
 U.S., 544 U.S. 385 (2005)) But note that the ban does extend to convictions in U.S. territories such as Guam.

 Nevada v.
 Federal law

 Similar to federal law, it is a crime under Nevada law for a convicted felon to possess a firearm.
-But unlike federal law, it is not a crime in Nevada for a person convicted of misdemeanor domestic violence to possess a firearm.
-Learn more in our article on the Nevada crime of felons in possession of firearms For California law, visit our page on felon with a firearm law in California (Penal Code 29800).
+Learn more in our article on felons in possession of firearms For California law, visit our page on Penal Code 29800 PC.

 Restoration of gun rights

 It may be possible for people barred from having guns under the federal gun ban to have their gun rights restored.
 The federal gun ban does not extend to convictions that have been “expunged” or “set aside.”
 Nor does the federal gun ban extend to people who have been”pardoned” or who have had their “civil rights restored.”
 (8 U.S.C. §§ 921(a)(20) and (a)(33)(B)(ii))